heremaps/here-azure-serverless/armTemplates/102-hlsARMTemplateDataStream/README.md

 </a>

 This template does the following thing
-	1. Creates a eventhub namespace.
+	1. Creates a eventhub namespace and eventhub "here_api_eventhub".
 	2. Creates a cosmos DB (SQL) instance.
-	3. Creates a standard storage account.
+	3. Creates a standard storage account/use existing storage.
 	4. Creates a function app.
 	5. deploys event-hub triggered function  which caters to 7 HERE APIs.